bacalhau-project/bacalhau/docs/data-ingestion/from-url.md

 ## Get the CID From the Completed Job

-To get the CID from a completed jon output, run the following command:
+To get the output CID from a completed job, run the following command:

 ```bash
 %%bash --out cid